franzbu/HAeating/README.md

 AppDaemon has been chosen for its advanced possibilities of using Python virtually without restrictions (other than PyScript), including its ability to create (multiple) instances.
 This makes it possible to create an instance of RoomDemandCalculator for each room to be heated, allowing for efficient and straightforward code.

 ## 🛠 System Architecture
-Home Assistant is split into three specialized layers:
+The heating automation is split into three specialized layers:
   (1) Room Level: RoomDemandCalculator
   (2 Central Heating Control: HeatSupplyManager
-  (3) Hardware Interface: depends on hardware, for example, connection to Froeling SP Dual
+  (3) Hardware Interface: connects to the actual hardware, for example, a Froeling SP Dual

 1.  **`RoomDemandCalculator` (The Brain):** An instance of this app runs for every room.
 It handles schedules, hysteresis, solar gain compensation, boost demands, and calculates the heat claim for the room.